 The Table lists a variety of compounds that are generic in nature.
-Two examples are liquefied gas, flammable, poisonous, n.o.s.
-(Inhalation Hazard Zone B) (UN 3160) and toxic liquid, corrosive, organic, n.o.s.
-(UN 2927).
-Each generic compound can represent many independent chemicals that fit that description but do not have an independent UN number and therefore are not individually listed in the ERG2012 or the Table.
-As in ERG2008, the IIDs and PADs for generic compounds in the ERG2012 are based on the median-case (50th-percentile) compound from the pool of chemicals in the overall analysis that matches that generic description.
+Two examples are UN 3160 (liquefied gas, flammable, poisonous, n.o.s.; Inhalation Hazard Zone B) and UN 2927 (toxic liquid, corrosive, organic, n.o.s.).
+Each generic compound can represent many independent chemicals that fit that description but do not have an independent UN number and therefore are not individually listed in ERG2020 or the Table.
+As in ERG2016, the IIDs and PADs for generic compounds in ERG2020 are based on the median case (50th percentile) compound from the pool of chemicals in the overall analysis that matches that generic description.

-Prior to the 2008ERG, the generic IIZ and PAD estimates were based on the worst-case compound from the pool of chemicals matching the description.
-The switch to the median compound was made for the 2008ERG, and we continue that convention here.
-The worst-case method clearly skewed the distances for the generic compounds and imparted considerable conservatism beyond the 90th-percentile bases used in the PAD specification for individual materials.
-Although the various generic classes of compounds are not often used in commerce (as evidenced by HMIS records), using the worst-case method could lead to an excessive response in a major incident.
-Because the distances for individual materials are already 90th-percentile values, the use of a worst case among these makes the resulting generic compound distances much more conservative than 90th-percentile distances.
-Use of a median distance preserves the 90th-percentile definition.
-The second more subtle reason is that using the worst-case chemical to fit an entire generic class resulted in many entries being more than 7 mi, which we felt diluted the importance of the larger distances for those materials that are truly most dangerous.
+Before the 2008 edition of the ERG, the generic IIZ and PAD estimates were based on the worst-case compound from the pool of chemicals matching the description.
+The switch to the median compound was made for the 2008 ERG, and we continue that convention here.
+The worst-case method clearly skewed the distances for the generic compounds and imparted considerable conservatism beyond the 90th percentile bases used in the PAD specification for individual materials.
+Although the various generic classes of compounds are not often used in commerce (as evidenced by DOT incident records), use of the worst-case method could lead to an excessive response in a major incident.
+There are two reasons for this.
+First, because the distances for individual materials are already 90th percentile values, the use of a worst case among these makes the resulting generic compound distances much more conservative than 90th percentile distances.
+Use of a median distance preserves the 90th percentile definition.
+The second, more subtle, reason is that using the worst-case chemical to fit an entire generic class resulted in many entries being more than 7 mi, which we felt diluted the importance of the larger distances for those materials that are truly most dangerous.

-As an example of this process, the generic compound described as poisonous liquid, corrosive, inorganic, n.o.s.
-(Inhalation Hazard Zone B) (UN 3289) is considered below.
-The 13 chemicals analyzed for the ERG2008 that match this category are listed in Table 2.5.
+As an example of this process, the generic compound UN 3289, described as poisonous liquid, corrosive, inorganic, n.o.s.
+(Inhalation Hazard Zone B) is considered below.
+The 13 chemicals analyzed for ERG2020 that match this category are listed in Table 2.5.
 Note that this list is ordered by the PAD for a large, nighttime spill.
-As shown, trichloroacetyl chloride (UN 2442) lies at the median of these 13 chemicals when the large spill distances are considered, meaning that half of the chemicals (6) have longer large-spill distances and half have shorter large-spill distances.
-For small spills, the median chemical is boron tribromide (UN 2692) (shown in bold in Table 2.5).
-Also provided are two entries for this generic category that reflect the variations in wording in the Table.
+As shown, allyl chloroformate (UN 1722) lies at the median of these nine chemicals when the large spill distances are considered, meaning that half (four) of the chemicals have longer large-spill distances and half have shorter large-spill distances.
+For small spills, the median chemical is methyl vinyl ketone (UN 1251).
+Two entries for this generic category that reflect the variations in wording in the Table are also provided.
 These entries are rounded up to the nearest 0.1 mi (100 ft for Initial Isolation Zones) to reflect their appearance in the Table.
-Note that if the previous worst-case criteria were used, the distances for bromine would be used as a surrogate for this generic category, as was done for ERG2004.